mat6780/esp32-dw1000-lite/README.md

                                /               \
                               o                 o
                         Initiator/Anchor  Initiator/Anchor
-                            "Master"   <-->    "Slave"
+                            "Master"          "Slave"
+                                       <-->
                                      ESP-NOW
                         (Espressif proprietary @2.4 GHz)
 ```

-Function:
+Function
 ---------

+Both anchors (initiators) take turns at exchanging a POLL-REPLY-FINAL-DATA 2-way double-sided ranging
+conversation with the remote responder/tag: The master measures its distance, than sends an ESP-NOW
+frame to the slave to indicate that it's its turn.
+When the slave has finished its measurement, it sends
+the measured distance with an ESP-NOW reply frame, enabling the master to calculate the delta
+(difference of distance) and then kicking off the next train of measurements.

 DS-TWR-Initiator-Master and DS-TWR-Initiator-Slave duplicate the same hardware (ESP32 and DWS1000 shield) and the
-same - simple - code, but DS-TWR-Initiator-Slave is synchronized to the DS-TWR-Initiator-Master using a basic ESP-NOW
+same - simple - code.
+The DS-TWR-Initiator-Slave is synchronized to the DS-TWR-Initiator-Master (so there is always
-frame exchange (this could of course be achieved by other means e.g. using UWB itself -- but not with this library).
+only _one_ anchor performing ranging) using above basic frame exchange vie ESP-NOW (this could of course be achieved
+by other means e.g. using UWB itself -- but not with this library).

-So both anchors take turns at exchanging a POLL-REPLY-FINAL-DATA ranging conversation with the remote Responder/Tag:
-The master measures its distance, than sends an ESP-NOW frame to the slave to indicate that it's its turn.
-When the slave has finished its measurement, it sends the measured distance with an ESP-NOW reply frame,
-enabling the master to calculate the delta (difference of distance) and then performing the next train of
-measurements.

 Note that the Responder/Tag does no frame filterung and is ignorant of the specific anchor it is dealing with.

-Pin Connections:
+Pin Connections
 ----------------

 ```